dbpedia/gstore/README.md

-# G(raph) Store
+# G(it|raph) Store

-A web service for storing and retrieving rdf data (jsonld), has SPARQL endpoint and git-enabled storage.
+A web service for retrieving, validating and storing rdf data (jsonld) in
+1. a SPARQL endpoint using filepath as graph
+2. a git-enabled storage.

+The G is an ORcronym for (git|graph).

+## Overview
+TODO architecture diagram showing the three components, maybe include a centralized and a de-centralized archticture view

 ## Running
 ### docker-compose
 Compatible down to docker-compose version 1.25.0, [see here](https://docs.docker.com/compose/environment-variables/) for other ways to configure docker-compose >1.25.0

 ```